edalorzo/fundamental-programming/README.rst

 Bean Validation Drawbacks
 -------------------------

-When we use `Bean Validation`_ there is this expectation that we can create an object that is initially defined in an inconsistent or invalid state and then later we run a validation API on it to discover whether the object violates any constraints.
+When we use `Bean Validation`_ there is this expectation that we can create an object that may be initially defined in an inconsistent or invalid state and then later we run a validation API on it to discover whether the object violates any constraints.

 .. code-block:: java